 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.

-As of the reporting date, the Establishment has fixed deposits.
-If the interest rate had strengthened by 1% against the effective rate with all other variables held constant, profit for the year would have been AED 200,211 (2019: AED 197,463) higher.
+As of the reporting date, the Establishment has fixed deposits as disclosed in Note 9.
+If the interest rate had strengthened by 1% against the effective rate with all other variables held constant, loss for the year would have been lower by AED 189,351 (2021: AED 187,046).